-Today, I am three years sober.
+In three days, I will be three years sober.
 February 9th, 2014 is the last day I snorted Adderall and Xanax off a cracked pink mirror that I took everywhere with me.
 I wasn’t supposed to become addicted to prescription pills.
-Addiction was never supposed to be part of my story.
+Addiction was never going to be part of my story.
 I knew the dangers of illicit drugs and I even knew that I had to be careful with alcohol, as my family had a history of alcoholism.
 I did not prepare myself for the consequences and the subtle way misuse can turn into abuse, which can then turn into a full blown addiction.

 On the outside, I looked perfect.
 I had an MBA, a high level job in entertainment, a corner office, a Mercedes, an apartment by the beach, and a fiancé that was graduating from law school shortly.
 I was the picture perfect image of success.
 And I defined my happiness by how successful I was.
 I was overly concerned with my title, my status, the amount of money I made, and how I looked in the eyes of my family and friends.
 I didn’t realize or know that happiness was built internally.
 I didn’t know that happiness truly was, an inside job.

 My happiness was built around my identity and tied to things that could eventually fail, to circumstances that could change, and to positions I could lose.
 I could lose my job.
 My relationship could end.
 I wouldn’t be able to afford my Mercedes or the expensive apartment by the beach.
 And eventually, my circumstances did change, as change is the only constant in life.
 When this happened, when I lost my relationship and my job, I lost my identity.
 I lost myself.

 In February of 2010, I called my psychiatrist after an important job opportunity fell through.
 The call was short and went something like this.
 Me: “Hi.
 I want to die.
 I don’t know what to do.”
 Him: “I have the answer.
 I’ll make a call to the pharmacy and you can pick it up tomorrow.”